List of The Flash characters: Sharon Finkel

-Matthew Norvock (portrayed by Mark Sweatman; seasons 4–7) is a metahuman henchman of Amunet Black, whose prosthetic right eye hides a tentacle-like appendage that he uses as a weapon.
-He tried to sell some of Amunet Black's metal to other crime lords in an act of betrayal, but she defeats him after she cuts off the snake-like creature and he is arrested by Joe West.

-He later appears in season 5 as one of the metahumans Cicada is hunting and in season 6 helping Killer Frost track down Bloodwork.

-He makes an appearance in Season 7 as an observer during Frost's trial, thanking her for showing the public that criminals can be redeemed, since she willingly is going to prison to pay for her crimes.

 Officer Jones

-Officer "Jonesy" Jones (portrayed by Klarc Wilson; seasons 4–5) is a member of the Central City Police Department.
-After being controlled by Spin in season 5, Jones leaks the names of several meta-humans to Cicada.
-When Cecile Horton figures it out, Singh has an angered Jones arrested.
+Officer "Jonesy" Jones (portrayed by Klarc Wilson; seasons 4–5) works for the Central City Police Department.
+After being mind controlled by Spencer Young, he develops a hatred of meta humans.
+He aids Cicada by giving him a list of metas to kill and gives him the location where the metas on the list are taken to police protection.
+After Cecile and Singh discover his involvement with Cicada (thanks to Cecile's telepathic abilities), he is fired and arrested by CCPD.

 Introduced in season five

 Vanessa Ambres

-Dr. Vanessa Ambres (portrayed by Lossen Chambers; season 5) is an ER doctor at Central City Hospital who shares Cicada's anti-metahuman sentiment, having treated many victims of metahuman attacks and losing her fiancé Darius during Zoom's rampage.
-She watches over Grace Gibbons and reluctantly protects Orlin Dwyer, even stealing drugs from the ER to help him deal with the injury in his chest.
-After helping Team Flash cure him, Dr. Ambres is killed by an adult Grace dressed as Cicada.
+Dr. Vanessa Ambres (portrayed by Lossen Chambers; season 5) is an ER doctor at Central City Hospital who shares Cicada's anti-metahuman sentiment.
+Having treated many victims of metahuman attacks and losing her fiancé Darius during Zoom's rampage, she watches over Grace Gibbons and reluctantly protects Orlin Dwyer.
+Ambres even steals drugs from the ER to help the present Cicada.
+After helping Team Flash cure Orlin, Dr. Ambres is killed by the future Cicada.

 Thomas Snow / Icicle

-Thomas Snow / Icicle (portrayed by Kyle Secor; season 5) is Caitlin Snow's father and Carla Tannhauser's husband.

-Though he was believed to have died of ALS, Thomas is found in an arctic lab by Barry, Caitlin, and Cisco after Ralph discover that Snow's death certificate was faked.
+Dr. Thomas Snow / Icicle (portrayed by Kyle Secor; season 5) is Caitlin Snow's father and Carla Tannhauser's husband.
+Though he was believed to have died of ALS, Thomas is found in an arctic lab by Caitlin, Barry and Cisco after Ralph discover that Snow's death certificate was faked.
 They later learn that in his attempt to cure his ALS, he became a cryogenic metahuman with an evil personality like Caitlin.
 When most of Team Flash start to freeze, Caitlin proves to be immune just before Killer Frost reemerges.
 Father and daughter engage in an ice battle.
-After Thomas's personality briefly surfaces, Icicle knocks Killer Frost back and gets away.

-Icicle later returns with a plan to eliminate Caitlin and her mother Carla's human sides.
-He is about to kill Caitlin, when Thomas Snow suddenly finds the strength to return to his human form.
+After Thomas' personality briefly surfaces, Icicle knocks Killer Frost back and gets away.
+Icicle later returns with a plan to eliminate Caitlin and Carla's human sides.
+He is about to kill Caitlin, when Thomas suddenly finds the strength to return to his human form.
 When Caitlin is attacked by Cicada, Thomas sacrifices himself to save his daughter's life.